SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 > **Key Question:**
 > _Can the new landing page reduce bounce rate and improve user engagement compared to the existing homepage?_
+In web analytics, it's important to understand the difference between a session, a visit, and a pageview.

+✅ 1 Session = 1 Visit
+A session (or visit) begins when a user enters your website and ends after a certain period of inactivity (usually 30 minutes) or when they leave the site.

+📌 Think of it like a trip to a store:
+When you walk into the store, look around, and leave — that’s one visit (one session).

+✅ 1 Visit Can Include Multiple Pageviews
+During one session, a user might view several pages on your site.
+Each time a page loads, that’s called a pageview.

+🛍️ Example: Visiting an Online Store
+Let’s say a user visits your website and clicks through these pages in one session:

+/home – The homepage (where they start)

+/product – The product listing page

+/the-original-mr-fuzzy – A specific product page

+/cart – The shopping cart page

+/billing – The checkout page

+In this case:

+Session = 1 (the entire visit)

+Pageviews = 5 (because the user viewed 5 different pages)

+💡 Why It Matters
+By tracking sessions and pageviews, we can:

+Understand how users move through the site

+Measure how engaging each page is

+Identify where users drop off or lose interest

+Optimize the experience to increase conversion rates
 ---

 ## What is the first pages users land?